Welcome! The following documentation helps advertisers acquire users through Unity’s self-serve User Acquisition

 Name your campaign.
 Unity recommends using a format that includes the app name, platform, and targeted region for clarity (for example, "_TrashDash_iOS_Tier1_").

 Once you create a new campaign, its status appears in the Campaigns page for the associated app.
 Each campaign requires three minimum components to activate:

 For more information on these settings, see documentation on Configuring campaigns.

-The option to activate your campaign remains disabled until it meets these criteria.
-Once it does, return to the campaign status section and select GO LIVE WITH YOUR CAMPAIGN to activate it.
+The option to activate your campaign remains disabled until eligibility criteria is met.
+Once your campaign is adequately configured, return to the campaign status section and select Go live with your campaign to activate it.

 Note: Your campaign will go live once it has been approved (see documentation on campaign moderation).
 If your campaign is live, you will see a Pause campaign button instead.
 If your campaign is paused, you will see Resume campaign.

 Next, you’ll want to configure the campaign.
 The documentation on Configuring campaigns covers the following topics in depth:

 Finally, we recommend reading up on best practices for getting the most out of your campaign designs.